 An experienced Los Angeles burn injury lawyer at West Coast Trial Lawyers could help you get the most out of your claim.
-Contact our office today to schedule your free consultation and find out how to get started on your case.
+Contact our office today by calling 213-927-3700 or filling out our quick contact form to schedule a free consultation.

 Burn injuries are among the most painful and devastating injuries anyone can possibly experience.
 Due to the severity of these types of injuries, medical treatment will often require extensive treatment, costly plastic surgery, and victims may still be left with permanent scarring.
 Many burn injury victims also suffer from excruciating pain and psychological scars that make it nearly impossible to ever live a normal life.

 Los Angeles is a hot spot for fires, as well as products and activities that can cause burns.
-Southern California is a desert land susceptible to wildfires, and according to the U.S. Fire Administration’s Fire Statistics, there were a total of 1,318,500 fires throughout the country, which resulted in 15,200 injuries and 3,655 deaths in 2018.
+Southern California is a desert land susceptible to wildfires, and according to the U.S. Fire Administration’s Statistics, there were a total of 1,291,500 fires throughout the country, which resulted in 16,600 injuries and 3,704 deaths in 2019.

 However, fires aren’t the only cause of burn injuries.
 A burn injury can be caused by many circumstances, such as a product defect, a workplace injury, or because of someone’s negligence.
 In essence, the individual or company responsible for a burn injury will generally be held liable to the victim for his or her losses.